 - 5. Stop the system or logical partition that controls the disk drive location.
-For instructions, see "Stopping a system or logical partition" on page 173. - 6.
+For instructions, see Stopping the system or logical partition. - 6.
 If you stopped the logical partition, do not disconnect the power source.
 If you stopped the system, disconnect the power source from the system by unplugging the system.